mikrostew/advent-of-code/2019/day-5.md

 This time, when the TEST diagnostic program runs its input instruction to get the ID of the system to test, provide it 5, the ID for the ship's thermal radiator controller.
 This diagnostic test suite only outputs one number, the diagnostic code.

 What is the diagnostic code for system ID 5?

+Your puzzle answer was `7731427`.

+Both parts of this puzzle are complete!
+They provide two gold stars: **